 James E. Mahon is Professor of Philosophy and Head of the Philosophy Department at Washington and Lee University.
 He has taught at Duke University and Yale University.
 In 2003 he was a Visiting Scholar in the Faculty of Philosophy at the University of Cambridge.
 In 2006-07 he was a Visiting Fellow in the Department of Philosophy at Princeton University.
 In 2011-12 he was a Visiting Researcher at Yale Law School.
-In 2008 he served on the grant application panel for philosophy for the National Endowment for Humanities.
-In 2009-10 he was President of the Virginia Philosophical Association.
+He has served on the grant application panel for philosophy for the National Endowment for Humanities and was formerly President of the Virginia Philosophical Association.
 He is a Life Member of Clare Hall, Cambridge.

 Prof. Mahon’s primary research interests are in moral philosophy, especially the nature and scope of moral duties, the history of moral philosophy, especially Kant, Mill, and twentieth-century metaethics, and the intersection of law and applied ethics.